How to Extract Number from String in Excel?

 Below we have explained the different ways of extracting the numbers from strings in excel.
 Read the entire article to know this technique.

-#1 – How to Extract Number from the String at the End of the String?
+#1 – Extract Number from the String at the End in Excel?

 This will eliminate all the supporting columns and reduce the time drastically.